 To learn more about supporting our student-athletes and Rice Athletics, please contact Mike Melendez, senior associate athletic director and chief development officer, at 713-348-6970 or firstname.lastname@example.org.

 Baker Institute for Public Policy

 The James A. Baker III Institute of Public Policy is one of the United States’ premier nonpartisan public policy think tanks and is known for bringing unique perspectives to some of the most important public policy changes of our time.
 Our goal for the coming years is to strengthen our research and analyses in the areas in which we have a comparative advantage and stand to make the greatest impact.
 As our initiatives expand in these areas, so will our reputation and our ability to impact critical policy decisions in the public and private sectors.
-Our highest priorities are to develop our Mexico Center and to attract top scholars to our Center for Energy Studies.
+Our highest priorities are to develop our Center for the United States and Mexico and to attract top scholars to our Center for Energy Studies.

 Kinder Institute for Urban Research

 The goal of the Kinder Institute for Urban Research is to advance understanding of the most critical issues facing Houston and other leading urban centers.
 We conduct scientific research, support educational programs and engage in public outreach with the goal of stimulating informed decision-making and fostering the development of more humane and sustainable cities.
 We are directing significant efforts toward coordinating a major multidisciplinary international research program that will provide a comparative perspective on several emerging global cities, assessing their respective efforts to address the challenges they share in building equitable and sustainable cities.
 Another priority is to more fully involve public officials, businesses and community leaders in our research so that our work will be more closely aligned with current community needs.